Adnuntius/documentation/adnuntius-advertising/admin-api/api-requests.md

 #### Validation Warnings <a id="validation-warnings"></a>

 Validation warnings are used to notify users that there is a problem with a persisted objects data.
 These warnings typically prevent the object from functioning, for example a Line Item with warnings will not be able to show ads.
-These validation warnings are a type of [translatable message](https://api.adnuntius.com/#translatable-messages).
+These validation warnings are a type of Translatable Message.

 #### Paging <a id="paging"></a>